 The case came before the Court not necessarily about the definition of battery or that the lack of an intention to harm constituting a defence, but whether a homeowner’s insurance policy by one of the defendants would provide coverage.

 Specific exclusion clauses for sexual assault would be scarce in such policies generally, which led to the court to examine the pleadings.
-They found the plaintiff to have properly plead allegations of both intentional and non-intentional tort, and at para 86 the dissent stated, “…one must always remember that insurance is presumed to cover only negligence, not intentional injuries.”
+They found the plaintiff to have properly plead allegations of both intentional and non-intentional tort, and at para 86 the concurrence stated, “…one must always remember that insurance is presumed to cover only negligence, not intentional injuries.”

-While cautioning that a plaintiff may draft a claim in a way that seeks to turn intention into negligence, specifically for the purpose of accessing an insurer’s deep pockets, the dissent relied on the comments around the interpretation of insurance polices found in Consolidated-Bathurst Export Ltd. v.
+While cautioning that a plaintiff may draft a claim in a way that seeks to turn intention into negligence, specifically for the purpose of accessing an insurer’s deep pockets, the concurrent relied on the comments around the interpretation of insurance polices found in Consolidated-Bathurst Export Ltd. v.
 Mutual Boiler and Machinery Insurance Co. to conclude a literal meaning should not be applied to an insurance contract where it would bring an unrealistic result or one that was not contemplated at the time of agreement.

 Thomas O’Leary explains this in the Alberta Law Review Society,

 Most policies have a number of mechanisms… to safeguard the principle of risk and preclude cover for intentionally caused losses.
 These mechanisms include requirements coverage as well as exclusion clauses for intentional acts.
 Usually, plaintiffs in sexual tort cases allege “negligence“ in an attempt to circumvent these types of provisions and gain access to some insurance money.
 The decision in Scalera seemed largely directed toward limiting this practice and any effectiveness it might have enjoyed.